joa-quim/GMTjl_doc/documentation/modules/arrows.md

 four columns, but optionally more, or an Mx2 Array or GMTdatset object with the same characteristics in terms of columns number.

-This module is a subset of `plot` to make it simpler to draw arrow plots.
+This module is a subset of \myreflink{plot} to make it simpler to draw arrow plots.
 So not all (fine) controlling parameters are listed here.
 For the finest control, user should consult the \myreflink{plot} module.

 Parameters